micro-os-plus/micro-test-plus-xpack/website/pages/maintainer.md

 ### Publish on the 'npmjs.com' server

-- select the `xpack-develop` branch
+- select the `xpack-development` branch
 - commit all changes
 - `npm pack` and check the content of the archive, which should list only `package.json`, `README.md`, `LICENSE`, `CHANGELOG.md`, the sources and CMake/meson files;
   possibly adjust `.npmignore`
 - `npm version patch`, `npm version minor`, `npm version major`
-- push the `xpack-develop` branch to GitHub
+- push the `xpack-development` branch to GitHub
 - the `postversion` npm script should also update tags via `git push origin --tags`
 - wait for the CI job to complete (<https://github.com/micro-os-plus/micro-test-plus-xpack/actions/workflows/ci.yml>)